asimonov/CarND-Vehicle-Detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 **Alexey Simonov**:
 `process_diagnostic_views` function in `VehicleDetector` class is a wrapper around `process_image` function.
-It adds extra information to the final image, detailing steps of the pipeline like window detections, heatmaps etc. Its output is demonstrated next (sorry about the non-matching scales as its not easy to grab the whole image on one screen):
+It adds extra information to the final image, detailing steps of the pipeline like window detections, heatmaps etc. Its output is demonstrated next:

-![diagnostic view 1][image2]
-![diagnostic view 2][image3]
+![diagnostic view of the pipeline][image2]

 In the above image the low four images, from left to right from top to bottom are as follows: raw windows identified, raw heatmap, thresholded heatmap, labelled regions.

+The final project video (just Vehicle Detection) shows full diagnostic view [here](./project_video_annotated_vehicles.mp4)

 ---